tencentyun/intlcloud-documents/product/计算/容器服务/快速入门/编写Hello World程序_intl.md

 ## Description
 This document shows how to quickly create an Node.js "hello world" service in a container cluster.<!-- For more information about how to build a Docker image, please see Build a Docker Image-->
-You can view Instructions in "My Image" to learn about how to upload images to Tencent Cloud image warehouse.--> -->
+You can view Instructions in "My Image" to learn about how to upload images to Tencent Cloud image warehouse.

 ## Step 1: Write Code to Create an Image
 ### Write Application
 1. Create a folder named "hellonode" and add file "server.js" to it.